Skyscanner/backpack/CONTRIBUTING.md

 <details>
 <summary>Run tests</summary>

-`npm test` will run all tests for both web and React Native.
-It will pick up any files that end in `-test.js`, so you don't need to do anything to make Jest pick them up.
-You can also use `npm run test:native` to only run React Native tests.
+`npm test` will pick up any files that end in `-test.js`, so you don't need to do anything to make Jest pick them up.

 You can also run the tests in 'watch mode', which means the process will continually run and run tests every time files change.
-Use `npm run jest:watch` to do this, or `npm run jest:native:watch` to only run them for React Native.
+Use `npm run jest:watch` to do this.

 </details>